nmannheimer/Data-Whisperer/README.md

 ### Python Instructions:

-1) Open Tableau Desktop and connect to an Excel or SQL Server data source then save the workbook as a .twb.
+1) Open Tableau Desktop and connect to an SINGLE Excel or SQL Server data source then save the workbook as a .twb.

 2) If Python is on your system path simply set you directory in cmd to the location of of DataWhisperer.py and run 'python DataWhisperer.py'.
 Otherwise include the full file path location for DataWhisperer.py when running python.